 Values Honesty Respectful Friendly Caring Positive These are summarised by Paul Dix, a book studied by all staff in the school 2017, as Ready, Respectful and Safe.
 August - October 2020 we revised these with the Learning Council and discussed at the Parent Council AGM later publishing for the wider community on the school blog and we extended the values to make sense at all levels what this looked like and sounded like across the nursery and school.
 January 2021 the logo was revised to include the roots of relationships being our fundamental goal.
+March 2022 The Pupil Learning Council advised what this looks like/sounds like at early, first and second levels.
 Smithton Primary School and community is a place where - Everyone has a sense of belonging - Experiences and opportunities develop skills for lifelong learning - Everyone is inspired to be ambitious and to achieve their best - Expectations are high - Everyone is supported and listened to, confidence and resilience instilled Our Aims In partnership with the parents/carers and the wider community, we aim to - Value, respect and include everyone - Nurture and support each individual - Work together to help children reach their full potential - Challenge and motivate children in their learning - Provide wide and varied learning experiences In fulfilling these aims we are doing so through the context of national and international priorities: Getting it Right for Every Child, Curriculum for Excellence and the UN Rights for the Child.
 Global Goals 2030 and OECD Learning Compass 2030 through Developing the Young Workforce will start to shape our curriculum and contexts for learning as we all 'reboot' after lockdown in 2020.
 We continue to promote a sense of community through: